samakovuluk/honk/README.md

 * And Finally, run main script `honk.py` by giving path of csv file.
   * Open your cmd in location of script, and type `python honk.py sample.csv` [screen](Screenshot_2.png)

+### Login with other account

+* Run script `savecook.py`.
+It will open website hk.carousell.com
+   * Type you login and password
+   * Pass verification test of human
+And it will automatically closed when you sucessfully authorized